Dimch/stock-market-simulator-node-vuetify/MONOREPO.md

 What this setup does:

 - Runs backend and frontend as separate containers
+- Runs a PostgreSQL container for the backend
 - Mounts `packages/backend` and `packages/frontend` from the host into the containers
 - Exposes the frontend on `localhost:3000`
 - Exposes the backend on `localhost:3001`
+- Exposes PostgreSQL on `localhost:5432`
 - Starts the frontend with Vite using `--host`, which makes it reachable from outside the container

+Compose-specific database notes:

+- The backend container sets `DB=pg`, which selects `packages/backend/database/pg` instead of the default SQLite implementation.
+- PostgreSQL is initialized from the SQL files in `packages/backend/database/pg/seed`.
+- The Compose file uses the default local credentials `postgres` / `postgres` and database name `stock_simulator_dev`.

 Because the source directories are bind-mounted, you can edit files on the host machine while the applications continue running in Docker.

+This change is significant for development workflow documentation because `npm run dev` and `npm run docker:up` no longer exercise the same database backend.
+Use host development for the lightest setup, and use Compose when you specifically need Postgres-backed behavior or a fuller multi-container environment.

 If you already have the stack running and only changed application source files, rebuilding is usually not necessary.
 If you changed dependencies or Dockerfiles, rebuild the images before starting the stack again.